 - Hypothalamic disease.

 Contact your family doctor or a gynecologist if you think you have amenorrhea.
 If you’ve never menstruated, the doctor will review your health history and do an exam.
 A regular physical and pelvic check can show signs of puberty.

 For secondary amenorrhea, the doctor will begin with a pregnancy test.
-If this is negative, then they will do an exam and review your health history.
+If this is negative, he or she will do an exam and review your health history.

-Additional tests may be needed to help rule out or determine a cause.
+Your doctor may order additional tests to rule out or determine a cause.
 A karyotype test looks at your chromosomes.
 A genetic test looks for the mutated FMR1 gene.
 Imaging tests can look at your female organs.
 A blood test can check your:

 Can amenorrhea be prevented or avoided?

 It is hard to prevent amenorrhea.
 Try to maintain a healthy diet and exercise plan.
 If you are underweight or overweight, talk to your doctor about how to find a balance.
 Once you begin to menstruate, keep track of your periods each month.
 This can help identify amenorrhea early on and aid in your diagnosis and treatment.
 It also is good practice if you try to become pregnant in the future.